 - The use of positive reinforcement when the dog responds appropriately

 - On-leash training (outdoors); introduction to off-leash training (indoors)

-To learn more about the dog obedience training programs available from the specialists at Alpha Paws, please go to
+To learn more about the dog obedience training programs available from the specialists at Alpha Paws, please check our basic obedience page.

 For assistance or support in establishing your role as the pack leader with your dog, call the professionals from Alpha Paws toll-free at 1-647-694-4584 today to discuss which of our dog training classes would be most suitable for you, your dog, and your schedule.